Bikers in Camelot is a four character musical romp, a romantic fable with a super natural twist and a lush score.

 THE STORY

 Michael and Holly, both authors, are soul mates.
-But Holly is suffering from writer’s block and it’s creating a lot of stress and doubts about their live-in relationship.
+But Holly is suffering from writer’s block and it’s creating doubts about their live-in relationship.
 Secretly, they have each taken to fantasizing about the main characters in their books.
 When Michael suddenly proposes to Holly, all hell breaks loose.
 In the throes of a nasty fight, they unwittingly materialize the characters with whom they’ve fallen in love.
 What ensues is a crazy and enlightening night in which the two learn to “be careful what you wish for.”
 Of course they rediscover each other . . . but their dream lovers aren’t going anywhere.

 SCORE